 Unemployment Rate in India, Types, Causes, Impact, Initiatives

-The term unemployment refers to the condition where individuals actively seek employment but are unable to secure a job.
+Unemployment refers to the condition where individuals actively seek employment but are unable to secure a job.
 It serves as a crucial indicator of a nation’s economic health.
-The unemployment rate a widely used metric, is calculated by dividing the number of unemployed individuals by the total labour force.
+The unemployment rate, a widely used metric, is calculated by dividing the number of unemployed individuals by the total labour force.

 • Involuntary Unemployment: This represents a scenario where individuals actively seek jobs but cannot find any due to the excess labour supply.